e-c-k-e-r/vall-e/docs/models.md

 ## `models/ar_nar.py`

-This script implements VALL-E as a unified autoregressive and non-autoregressive model, where RVQ-level 0 is inferenced autoregressively, the remaining levels are infereneced non-autoregressively.
+This script implements VALL-E as a unified autoregressive and non-autoregressive model, where RVQ-level 0 is inferenced autoregressively, the remaining levels are infereneced non-autoregressively, if requested.

-By default, this is the default model, but is used through `cfg.model.capabilities = ["ar", "nar"]`.
+* Since one model can be trained AR-ly and NAR-ly, RVQ-level 0 can also be trained non-autoregressively with diffusion-like masking.

 For training, this model handles preparing the batch provided through the dataloader according to a randomly sampled targetted RVQ-level.

 For inferencing, this will dynamically inference depending on the arguments provided.

-## `models/ar.py`

-This script implements VALL-E as a pure autoregressive (AR) model.

-If `cfg.model.experimental.interleave=True`, this makes use of interleaving its audio codes, instead of inferencing per-codebook level.
-If not, this simply attends to RVQ level 0.

-This model serves as an experiment that failed, and might be revisited in the future.

-Use of this is governed through `cfg.model.capabilities = ["ar"]`

-## `models/nar.py`

-This script implements VALL-E as a mostly-pure non-autoregresive model, where it infers the duration autoregressively (if `"len" in cfg.model.capabilities`).
-If not, this simply attends to RVQ levels 1+.

-This makes use of training an additional `len` task that can infer the duration of a requested input, as well as (maybe) using special tokens as the initial input for RVQ-level 0 (the level the AR attends to).

-This model serves as an experiment that failed, and might be revisited in the future.

-Use of this is governed through `cfg.model.capabilities = ["nar"]`

 ## `models/experimental.py`